Thomas1B/STM_BME280/README.md

 Copy `BME280.C` to "Core/Src", and `BME280.h` to "Core/Inc"

-In the header file BME280.h, change these to the I2C channel you using
+In the header file BME280.h, change these to the I2C channel you are using
 ```C
 extern I2C_HandleTypeDef hi2c1;
 #define bme_i2c (hi2c1)